Breakthrough to God

 In the New Testament, the gospel of John speaks of Jesus as being filled with the glory of God, “And we have seen his glory, the glory as of a father’s only son, full of grace and truth”, while Paul, in 2 Corinthians 4:6 writes, “For it is the God who said, “Let light shine out of darkness,” who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”
 This glory, the presence of God, is encountered here, in this world.

-But the Bible also speaks of God as a reality all around us.
+But the Bible also bears witness to the experience of God as a reality all around us.
 So, Psalm 139: “You have searched me and known me; you know when I sit down and when I rise up….
 You go before me and behind me, and lay your hand upon me….
 Where can I go from your Spirit?
 Or where can I flee from your presence?
 If I ascend to heaven, you are there; if I make my bed in Sheol, you are there.
 If I take the wings of the morning and settle at the farthest limits of the sea, even there your hand shall lead me, and your right hand shall hold me fast.”
-The writer, in his imagination, travels throughout the whole of the (triple decker) universe: the heavens, the earth, and the underworld (שאול Sheol) that was believed in Old Testament times to be the totality of the cosmos, but is driven to acknowledge that there is nowhere in all of that reality that God is not present.
+The writer, in his imagination, travels throughout the whole of the (triple decker) universe: the heavens, the earth, and the underworld, the place of the dead (שאול Sheol), that was believed in Old Testament times to be the totality of the cosmos, but is driven to acknowledge that there is nowhere in all of that reality that God is not present.
 God is the environment in which we live.
 Indeed, in a speech put in the mouth of Paul in Athens, the author of Acts, has the apostle Paul describing this aspect of the reality of God in these words: “In God we live and move and have our being.”
 Although it is unlikely that Paul actually spoke these words, (historical speeches were generally made up by the historians if the ancient world, to summarise dramatically what an historical figure might have said) nevertheless they encapsulate what the author believed to be Paul’s thought.
 We are in God: we live and move and have our being in God.
 God is not simply “up in heaven”, where Jesus was pictured as having ascended to and where, in the vision at his martyrdom, Stephen saw God to be, but also as being right here, right now, the all-encompassing Spirit surrounding us, in whom we are, as fish are in water.

-Other biblical texts speak of “knowing” God, not in a Western, purely intellectual, sense, but in a direct, Hebrew sense, like that experienced by lovers. ידע (“To know”), the word for sexual intercourse is the same word used to speak of knowing God.
+Other biblical texts speak of “knowing” God, not in a Western, abstract and intellectual, sense, but in a direct, Hebrew sense, like that experienced by lovers. ידע (“To know”), is the word for sexual intercourse, it is also the same word used to speak of knowing God.
 Hosea denounced the people of his day for not knowing God.
 Clearly, they knew of God for they worshipped him; what they profoundly lacked, however, was intimacy with God.
 The writer of the gospel of John, that most mystical of gospels, echoes this criticism and stipulated that it is this intimacy with God that is the source of eternal life (“This is eternal life: to know God.”) as an experienced, present reality, rather than simply a future one to be experienced after physical death as in popular Christian thought.

-If the numinous, if God, can be experienced, in other words, if the testimony of mystics to ecstatic experience has credibility, then God is not somewhere else, but is right here with us.
+If the numinous, if God, can be experienced, if the testimony of mystics to “ecstatic” experience has credibility, then God is not somewhere else, but is right here with us.
 William James, Rudolf Otto and Mircea Eliade wrote of these experiences of the numinous.
 Eliade used, “hierophanies” (manifestations of the sacred) and “theophanies” (manifestations of the sacred as God).
 They are, according to those who have experienced them, instances when reality is experienced as being “more” than the visible, tangible, everyday world of our normal experience.
 They are mystical or ecstatic (literally “out of the (natural) state of being” – εκ = out, στάσις = state) in which another dimension of reality is encountered and experienced.
 Importantly, they have what is called a “noetic” quality them.
 Those who experience them speak of “knowing”, not simply “feeling”.
 These experiences are not peculiar to Christianity, nor even, to religious experience, and have occurred throughout history (Moses’ burning bush, the enlightenment of the Buddha, the baptism of Jesus, Muhammad’s night journey, the experiences of shamans and of the dreamtime; perhaps, even near-death experiences).
 But they are not restricted to founders, prophets and ascetics, many ordinary people have these experiences too.
 I, personally, had such an experience while travelling in the Irish Republic 25 years ago, which remains as vivid and powerful as the day I experienced it.

 Mysticism is a form of religion which places an emphasis on the immediate (in the sense of not mediated) awareness and experience of, and relation to God, or the universe or Spirit, or however else we may choose to describe the numinous.
 We are familiar with the stories of Jacob’s ladder, the visions of the prophets such as first Isaiah, Ezekiel and Daniel, the “still, small voice” of Elijah and Paul’s Damascus road experience.
 Perhaps too, we may include Augustine’s experience in the apple orchard, Luther’s thunderstorm, Wesley’s strangely warmed heart, Teresa of Avila’s ascent of the soul, and the unspeakable experience of Thomas Aquinas that put an end to his writing.
 But there are many, many more.